 Do all those water views have you craving a day by the ocean?
 You’re in luck: New Haven and many of its quaint surrounding towns are coastal, each with its own unique (and oftentimes free) beaches.

 Just outside the bustle of New Haven is Lighthouse Point Park, an 82-acre park where you can swim, explore nature trails and a bird sanctuary, and ride an antique carousel (the 1911 carousel includes 69 horses, a camel, and two chariots).
 There’s also a grassy area with picnic tables and grills.
 The park abuts the Morris Creek Nature Preserve, a 20-acre salt marsh.
-Park gates open 7 a.m. to sunset; the park is open April 1 to November 1.
+Park gates open 7 a.m. to sunset; the park is open from April 1 to November 1.

 Other area beaches include: